-KASHISH Mumbai International Queer Film Festival is presented by KASHISH Arts Foundation, and organized by Solaris Pictures
+KASHISH Mumbai International Queer Film Festival is presented by KASHISH Arts Foundation, and Co-organized by Solaris Pictures.

 KASHISH Arts Foundation is a not-for-profit public trust that aims to arrange and organize programs in the field of arts, culture, literature, theatre and films.
 It aims to create awareness and work for the Social, Cultural, Educational awakening of citizens of India who are marginalized on the basis of their gender identity, HIV status, transgenders and other sexual minorities.

 Every year KASHISH Arts Foundation presents its flagship event KASHISH Mumbai International Queer Film Festival.
 It also organizes KASHISH Forward, a traveling campus LGBTQ film festival.
 The trust facilitates KASHISH Global, programming of Indian LGBTQ films at festivals worldwide, and Best of KASHISH, screening at various organizations and pride events across India.